jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/getting-started_migration.rst

 ----------------------------------------------------

-The following examples show some of the ways in which using version 3 of the |skd-php| might differ from version 2.
+The following examples show some of the ways in which using version 3 of the |sdk-php| might differ from version 2.

 Example: |S3| ListObjects Operation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~